typestack/class-validator/README.md

 ## Inheriting Validation decorators

 When you define a subclass which extends from another one, the subclass will automatically inherit the parent's decorators.
+If a property is redefined in the descendant class decorators will be applied on it both from that and the base class.

 ```typescript
 import {validate} from "class-validator";